-Recommendations for the improvement of the openness of courts of general and special jurisdiction:
+Recommendations for the improvement of the openness of courts of general and special jurisdiction 5:

 - On the model of the Guidelines for making web presentations of state administration bodies, that recommend to all state administration bodies to have a web presentation, and following the Instructions for creation of Information Booklets on the work of state bodies, that order to state bodies to publish the Information Booklets in an electronic form, it is necessary to prepare the instructions for creation of web presentations of legislative bodies.
 The creation of this document would enable monitoring of the contents management on the courts' websites in order to make sure that courts publish all indispensable information in an adequate format.
 The Guidelines are not binding for state bodies, which was proven bad as state bodies still fail to publish a number of important information on their websites.
-The Instructions for creation of web presentations document and should be adopted by the High Judicial Council in a form of a decision.
+The Instructions for creation of web presentations of courts should be a binding document and should be adopted by the High Judicial Council in a form of a decision.
 The Instructions should be harmonised with the Communication Strategies of the High Judicial Council that foresees its role in these activities (section 5.2.
 Communication Strategies). - Courts of general and special jurisdiction in Serbia should ensure that their annual work plans and reports be available in electronic form at all times for the current year, i.e. be kept in permanently available electronic archives for previous years. - It is necessary to invest in the infrastructure in order to build ramps that would ensure that people with disabilities have the access to courts.
 In order to make this possible, every court needs to prepare a feasibility study, cost estimate and project execution plan, as well as the documentation required by the High Judicial Council for planning and oversight over the courts' annual budget execution (article 83 of the Law on Organisation of Courts, i.e. required for applying to available funds in the country and abroad. - It is necessary that courts of general and special jurisdiction prepare a communication strategy and appoint one or several persons having adequate qualifications for public and media relations.
-Separate courts' communication strategies should be created on the model of the High Judicial Council Communication Strategy, and the entire process should be conducted in consultation with the Council. - Pursuant to the Law on Free Access to Information of Public Importance, courts of general and special jurisdiction should appoint one or several persons authorised to act following a request for free access to information of public importance.
+Separate courts' communication strategies should be created on the model of the High Judicial Council Communication Strategy, and the entire process should be conducted in consultation with the Council. - Pursuant to the Law on Free Access to Information of Public Importance, courts of general and special jurisdiction should appoint one or several persons authorised to act following a request for free access to information of public importance. - It is indispensable that courts of general and special jurisdiction publish on their web pages first and last name and contacts of persons authorised to act following a request for free access to information of public importance.
+It is necessary to display this information in a visible spot in the court building.
+This obligation of courts of general and

-&lt;sup>7 Due to the lack of progress, recommendations developed for 2016 mostly repeat following the 2017 findings.
+5 Due to the lack of progress, recommendations developed for 2016 mostly repeat following the 2017 findings.